Dalmatian wine roads - Self guided bike tour

 Day 7th: Gruda – Prevlaka – Poljica – Čilipi -Gruda, cycling distance 65 km or 115 km (if you visit Montenegro and bay of Kotor)

-or optional ride to Montenegro and back 115 km
+or an optional ride to Montenegro and back 115 km

 Today you can cycle the other, southern side of the valley.
-Along th way are wine cellars, or agroturismo places where you can stop and taste some local products.
-If you plan to have picnic lunch you can stop in small shops in Cilipi or buy something for the road in town Gruda.
-After Gruda first bigger place is Cilipi (few cafe bars, pizzeria, and small market) but here you can also visit Ethno museum, St, Nicolas church...
-From Cilipi you continue following the main road to villages Radovcici and Popovici, behind this villages there are few beaches (Pendja, Pasjača), to reach beach you have to follow the many steps as the beaches are situated under the cliffs of Konavle.
-Or you can simply take the route to the south, cross the border and visit coastal area of Montenegro.
+Along the way are wine cellars, or agriturismo places where you can stop and taste some local products.
+If you plan to have a picnic lunch you can stop in small shops in Cilipi or buy something for the road in the town Gruda.
+After Gruda first bigger place is Cilipi (a few cafe bars, a pizzeria, and a small market) but here you can also visit the Ethno museum, St, Nicolas church...
+From Cilipi you continue following the main road to villages Radovcici and Popovici, behind these villages, there are a few beaches (Pendja, Pasjača), to reach the beach you have to follow the many steps as the beaches are situated under the cliffs of Konavle.
+Or you can simply take the route to the south, cross the border and visit the coastal area of Montenegro.

 Day 8th: Departure day

-- breakfast in hotel, transfer to Dubrovnik airport according flight time.
+- breakfast in the hotel, transfer to Dubrovnik airport according to flight time.